brianSalk/blast_practice_data/README.md

 When we run the above command, we see some statistics printed to the terminal.
 We also created a directory called db, this is where our database is stored. \
 We can compare our query sequences agains the database, lets start by comparing `mismatch.fasta` \
 `blastn -db db/new_species -query queries/mismatch.fasta > out` \
 because we used the `>` operator to redirect our output to the `out` file, we do not see any output after running the above command.
-When we examine the contents of `out` and scroll down we see one very long *sequence alignment* that starts like:
+When we examine the contents of `out` and scroll down we see one very long **sequence alignment** that begins like:
 ```
 Query  1    GGCATCATCACGCCGTTATTTCATGTCTCAGGATACGTTCGCGGAGGAGTTAAACCTCTT  60
             ||| |||| ||||||| ||||||| |||||||||||||||||| ||||||||||||||||